FullstackAcademy/pledge.ashi/README.md

 ## Associated learning materials

-The lecture that preceded this workshop is [available in screencast format here.](https://www.youtube.com/watch?v=NWFQtF-MLmA) In addition, the repo contains the lecture slides and a `.then` flowchart, both in PDF format.
+The lecture that preceded this workshop is [available in screencast format here](https://www.youtube.com/watch?v=NWFQtF-MLmA).
+The review session walking through a solution is in two parts [here](http://youtu.be/vLqSh39VOm8) and [here](http://youtu.be/6K8Py8Y-P-c).
+In addition, the repo contains the lecture slides and a `.then` flowchart, both in PDF format.

 ## $q and the state of the art